JohanMarin/DaneApp-Educaction/README.md

 # DaneApp-Educaction
-This are data sets about school and high school education in Colombia's departments
+This is an app about school and high school education in Colombia's departments